“Since his Master graduation, I have seen Paolo Gorini develop as a

 Berlin - Neue Nationalgalerie - 2022

+This must have been the craziest project I have been involved so far: playing upside down!
+The reaction of the audience was priceless.
 “We’re asking the musicians to reinvent their skills, or to use their skills to make new gestures or forms that are not part of their standard vocabulary,” the artists have said.
 “And this idea of re-skilling doesn’t end with the performer.
 The public is asked to re-skill its way of viewing.”

 I am involved in other kinds of work besides playing the piano, writing music, and having long-term artistic collaborations.
 I come to realise that having a variety of activities is remarkably healthy within a creative career.
 Even though the rabbit hole of the imagination is luring and exhilarating, you don't want to lose yourself beyond recovery!
+Arrangements Translating a score into a new one is a delicate job.
+It involves understanding the composer's original intention while delivering a result in line with the client's wishes.
+It is still a creative process, yet a slightly different one involving problem-solving and an inventive attitude.

 Leonard Bernstein - Suite from “West Side Stories”